-1 A positive integer will add leading spaces (right align), negatives will add trailing spaces (left align).
-Excluding a value will set the field width to a value large enough to display the output

-2 For floating point data only.
+- 1 A positive integer will add leading spaces before the information to display (right align), negatives will add trailing spaces (left align).
+Excluding a value will set the field width to a value large enough to display the output - · 2 For numeric variables only.